“Technology will never replace great teachers, but in the hands of great teachers, technology is transformational.”

 In the Early Years classes, shared iPads are provided for student use under the guidance of the teachers, building a foundation in collaboration and sharing.
 This extends into a 1-to-1 iPad programme in Year 1 to Year 6, and students use these devices throughout the day to supplement teacher instruction.
 From Year 7 up to Year 13, all students are issued Mac laptops.

-Students are issued passwords that allow them access to an immense number of online resources, ranging from EBSCOHost, the premiere online research database, to Cialfo, a career and college counselling program.
-All student information–including attendance, class content, grades and much more–is easily accessible to both parents and students through Veracross.
+Students are issued passwords that allow them access to an immense number of online resources, ranging from EBSCOHost the premiere online research database, to Cialfo, a career and college counseling program.
+All student information – including attendance, class content, grades and much more–is easily accessible to both parents and students through Veracross.

 To encourage students to creatively use the tools and resources we offer, other opportunities are provided through extra-curricular activities and learning spaces.
 Both our elementary and secondary students produce their own news programmes using our green screen room, others explore robotics through ClickRobot, and all young learners can experiment in our design labs and our Makerspace.